provocon/stratigraph/README.md

 ## Licensing

-WHile the source code in this repository is covered by the license mentioned in the file LICENSE, the libraries it depends on retain their own respective license which needs to be taken into account.
+While the source code in this repository is covered by the license mentioned in the file LICENSE, the libraries it depends on retain their own respective license which needs to be taken into account.